What is the Average Percentage of a Stock Market Return?

 3. Tax treatment

-One common misconception is that investing in private companies means you’re putting your money into a smaller pool.
+One common misconception is that investing in private companies means you’re putting your money into a smaller pocket.
 That is simply not always the case.
 In fact, small businesses employ as many people in the U.S. as public companies.
 So, put some money in the public markets, keep some cash, but don’t forget about this great (yet often overlooked) asset class - ‘enduringly profitable’ private businesses.

 Whether you want to buy and run a private business or participate passively as an investor, the opportunities are plentiful and the returns can be spectacular.